 First time in Aussie Gold Hunters history!
-The mates have a stand-behind petrol Dingo digger, dry gold blower, high grade metal detectors and other gear worth $40,000+, yet they couldn’t afford an electronic scale from K-Mart for $10?
+The mates have a stand-behind petrol Dingo digger, dry gold blower, high grade metal detectors and other gear worth $20,000+, yet they couldn’t afford a $10 digital kitchen scale from K-Mart?

 SECOND FAKED SCENE

-It’s hard to see due to scrub and low branches, but above the white rock on the track, about 20 meters out deep into the bush, there is a bonfire (2 meters wide) earlier used to light their night gold search area.
+It’s hard to see due to scrub and low branches, but above the white rock on the track, about 20 meters out deeper into the bush, there is a bonfire (approx 2 meters wide) earlier used to light their night search area.

 Reference clip excerpt